spose-ws/spose-ws.github.io/prog.md

 # Program

 SPOSE will be held together with the workshop on Security and Privacy Requirements Engineering (SECPRE) and the workshop on Security of Industrial Control Systems and of Cyber-Physical Systems (CyberCPS).
-SPOSE-sessions will take place on Sept.
+SPOSE-sessions will take place on Thu, Sept.
 26 in room 005.
 The SPOSE-part of the program is as follows:

 ## Registration -- 08:30-08:45